2i2c-org/team-compass/engineering/workflow/default-workflow.md

 - Have at least one team member assigned to each committed item on the board
 :::

 The Sprint Board is broken down into different columns that represent the team's delivery workflow.
-The team owns the design of this workflow and should change the workflow process that best suits their way of working to optimize for sustainable delivery.
+The team owns the design of this workflow and should change the workflow process to best suit their way of working and to optimize for sustainable delivery.

 The current queues of work represented by the board are: